-ClearCenter[TM], ClearOS[TM], and ClearVM[TM] are either registered trademarks or trademarks of ClearCenter Corporation in the United States and/or other countries.
+ClearOSTM is the trademark of ClearCenter Corporation in the United States and/or other countries. .

-Intel® and Xeon® are trademarks of Intel Corporation in the U.S. and other countries.
+Intel® is a trademark of Intel Corporation in the U.S. and other countries.

 Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.